grisaitis/grisait.is-copy/_posts/2019-01-21-online-markdown-editors-and-github-pages.md

 Prose.io is a pretty good editor.
 It's a clean, minimalist app, which summarizes its best and worst aspects.
 The site is a breeze to use, with no clutter, but in practice prose.io feels incomplete and feature poor.
 It's basically like editing markdown on github.com, but with a nicer editor and more syncing options.
 (Actually, the editor might be the same... the [atom](atom.io) editor, open sourced by GitHub.)

 Many features are missing from the experience, though.
 No keyboard shortcuts.
 No instant preview.
-It Can't move files, e.g. from `_drafts` to `_posts` to publish an article
-- The text editor only takes up 2/3 of the screen (why??)
--
+It can't move files, which means you can't publish articles by, for example, moving them from `_drafts` to `_posts`.
+And last and probably least, the text editor only uses 2/3 of the screen...

 ### StackEdit